 Center for Financial Literacy and Education

-The Center for Financial Literacy and Education was established in 2015 to promote financial literacy throughout the State of West Virginia.
-The CFLE created a central mechanism for the outreach, programmatic, and research specific initiatives involving financial literacy and education within the Chambers College of Business and Economics at West Virginia University.
-The mission of the center is to bring awareness, resources, programs, and support to constituents across the region that will initiate change agents to promote the economic health and prosperity of the citizens of the State of West Virginia.
+The Center for Financial Literacy and Education was established in 2015 to promote financial literacy throughout the state.
+The CFLE created a central mechanism for the outreach, programmatic, and research specific initiatives involving financial literacy and education within the college.
+Our mission is to bring awareness, resources, programs, and support to constituents across the region that will initiate change agents to promote the economic health and prosperity of the citizens of the State of West Virginia.

 The CFLE’s activities are directly tied to the West Virginia Forward movement and speak to the land grant mission of West Virginia University.
 Programs delivered by the CFLE have had a direct and dramatic impact on primary and secondary educators and students, state employees, undergraduate and graduate students across WVU, and the WVU Retirees Association.
 We believe that the promotion of better financial decision making will lead to a more productive society and we are working diligently to expand our efforts across the region to be a leader in enhancing the financial decision making for all.